dendrovis/github/README.md

 # github
-a place to test github repository
+a place to test github public repository